 The fee for studies in a foreign language at the FT of TBU has been set at CZK 65,000 (or the equivalent sum in EUR according to the current CNB exchange rate) per the academic year and must be paid no later than within 15 days of the enrolment on the relevant degree programme.

-In compliance with § 90a of the Act, the applicant is also obliged to cover the fee for actions related to the proceedings on the request for the verification of higher education and qualifications acquired abroad.
-The amount for the verification is described in the rector’s directive SR/18/2019.
+The applicant is also obliged to cover the fee for actions related to the proceedings on the request for the recognition or assessment of higher education and qualifications acquired abroad.
+The amount for the recognition is described in the rector’s directive SR/13/2017 and has been set at CZK 3000.
+The amount for the assessment is described in the rector’s directive SR/18/2019 and SR/19/2019 and has been set at CZK 810.

 Instructions for payment